maximilien/i18n4go/README.md

 If we inspect the `./tmp/cli/i18n/app/app.go.en.json` file there should not be an entry for `"id": "help"`, but you should still see an entry for `"id": "show help"`

+### regular expressions

-2. Regular expressions can be defined using the same JSON annotation as string literals with the tag "excludedRegexps".
+Regular expressions can be defined using the same JSON annotation as string literals with the tag `"excludedRegexps"`.

 ```
 {